openenergymonitor/learn/view/sustainable-energy/energy/costs.md

 | Bank interest         | £0            | £250         | -             |
 | Capital grant         | £0            | £10,000      | -             |
 | Net Profit            | £323,185      | £457,726     | -             |

+It is worth noting that the operational cost sets a lower bound on the unit cost over the longer term periods.
+For 40 years the operational cost of the Ynni Padarn Peris hydro is 2.5x the construction cost, over 100 years the operational cost is 6.2x the construction cost.
+For Ynni Padarn Peris the operational cost is 1.7x at 40 years and 4.2x at 100 years.
+We can see that even if the original construction cost is covered with a 0% interest loan the longer term lower bound on the unit price is not affected that much (10.3p/kWh vs 9.6p/kWh, 5.4p/kWh vs 5.0p/kWh).

 Sources: